 - A whistling sound when you breathe (wheezing).

 - Extreme tiredness.

 - Frequent chest colds.

-Some adults with Alpha-1, and about 10% of infants with Alpha-1, develop liver disease.
-Signs and symptoms of liver diseases caused by Alpha-1 may include:
+About 10% of infants and 15% of adults with Alpha-1 develop liver disease.
+Signs and symptoms of liver disease may include:

-- Jaundice (yellowing of the skin and eyes).
+- Yellowing of the skin and eyes (jaundice).

 Diagnosis and Tests

-- Imaging tests: Tests such as X-rays and CT scans help doctors confirm identifying signs of Alpha-1 in the lungs.
+- Imaging.
+X-rays and CT scans can show signs of Alpha-1 in your lungs and rule out other conditions.
 These tests can show the location of any damage and how severe it is.